-Lotus Buds meetings are cancelled from Wednesday 18 March until further notice.
+Lotus Buds meetings are postponed until further notice.

 We apologise for any disappointment or inconvenience, and will keep you updated about any changes.